A link model approach to identify congestion hotspots: Results

-where $\avg{\Delta Q}$ is the excedent of vehicles trapped in the system given by $\sum_{i,j}^N a_{ij}\Delta q_{ij}$ and $\rho$ is the global injection rate.
-When no vehicles are trapped in the system ($\avg{\Delta Q}\sim 0$) there is no congestion and thus $\eta(\rho)=0$.
-In the extreme case, when most of the vehicles entering the system get trapped, $\avg{\Delta Q}\sim \rho$ and, thus, $\eta(\rho)\sim 1$.
-For the sake of simplicity, and without loss of generality, we assume throughtout this section an homogeneous generation of vehicles at each node ($\rho_i=\rho$) and distribution of destinations.
+is the temporal average of the increment of vehicles trapped in the system, $a_{ij}$ are the elements of the adjacency matrix of the network (1 if road segment $ij$ exists, 0 otherwise), and $\rho$ is the global injection rate.
+When no vehicles are trapped in the system, $\avg{\Delta Q}\sim 0$, there is no congestion and thus $\eta(\rho)=0$.
+In the extreme case, when most of the vehicles entering the system get trapped, $\avg{\Delta Q}\sim N\rho$ and, thus, $\eta(\rho)\sim 1$.
+For the sake of simplicity, and without loss of generality, we have assumed an homogeneous generation of vehicles at each node ($\rho_i=\rho$) and distribution of destinations.

-We start by validating our framework in synthetic spatial graphs obtained from a cost-driven growth model designed to generate road networks depending on the trade-off between cost and efficiency (See \cite{louf2013emergence}).
+We start by validating our framework in synthetic spatial graphs obtained from a cost-driven growth model designed to generate road networks depending on the trade-off between cost and efficiency \cite{louf2013emergence}.
 The model aims to reproduce the interurban transportation infrastructures and has a parameter $\beta$ that tunes the relevance of the cost: when $\beta$ is low, the cost term is negligible and the links connect peripheral nodes to the most influential hubs.
 Conversely, as $\beta$ increases the cost term becomes important producing shorter links and patterns compatible with random geometric graphs \cite{penrose2003random}.

-To properly compare the node model developed in \cite{sole2016model} with our link model either link or node capacities need to be rescaled, otherwise, by setting $\tau_{ij}=\tau_{i}$ each node would have a capacity equivalent to its in-degree.
-Although multiple capacity normalizations could be implemented, we focus on a degree and a betweenness centrality ones.
-In the former, each road segment $a_{ij}$ has a capacity $1/k_j$ where $k_j$ is the degree of node $j$.
-In the latter, the capacity of each junction is distributed through the arriving road segments proportional to their betweenness centrality while preserving $\tau_{ij}=\tau_{j}$ (See Methods section).
+To properly compare the node model developed in \cite{sole2016model} with our link model, either link or node capacities need to be rescaled; otherwise, by setting $\tau_{ij}=\tau_{j}$ for all links, each node would have a capacity equivalent to its in-degree.
+Although multiple capacity normalizations could be implemented, we focus here on either a global rescaling of the node model equivalent to the link model with $\tau_{ij}=\tau$, or a local rescaling of the link capacity equivalent to the node model with $\tau_{i}=\tau$.

+To achieve a node model equivalent to the link model with $\tau_{ij}=\tau$, we set the capacity of each node equal to $\tau_i=\tau E/N$ where $E$ is the total number of edges and $N$ the total number of nodes in the graph.